Top 39 Best Jungle Book Characters Of All Time

 Buldeo

-Buldeo is a secondary antagonist in Rudyard Kipling’s The Jungle Book.
-He is seen only in the live-action version of the film and not in Disney’s animated film.
+Buldeo serves as a secondary antagonist in Rudyard Kipling’s The Jungle Book.
+He appears predominantly in the live-action film adaptation, rather than in Disney's animated classic.

 Ranjan